DavidJCobb/pokecustomemerald/ROADMAP.md

 ## Engine

+### Battles

+* Pokemon Custom Emerald allows the player to voluntarily forfeit trainer battles.
+Don't allow the player to forfeit story-critical trainer battles (i.e. any battle against a villain).
+  * I've added a `CurrentBattleAllowsForfeiting()` function in `battles/battle_allows_forfeiting.c`.
+Whatever flag I add to indicate these battles can be checked for in there.

 ### Items

 * Investigate separating item IDs into per-bag-pocket ID ranges.
 This is something we'll want a compiler plug-in to do, but it'd allow bitpacking the player's inventory (which is stored per-pocket) within savedata even more tightly.